 Special places are still revered and should be respected by all.
 High on many ridges are the rock shelter remains of vision quest sites, many that face Chief Mountain, the Blackfoot home of thunder.
 Crowsnest Mountain is where the Raven lives.
 Glacier’s Lake McDonald is home of a Kootenai sacred dance.

-Oral history, ethnographic studies, and archeological evidence indicate that the predominant aboriginal nations with sovereign reserves today have occupied the Crown of the Continent region for thousands of years.
+Oral history, ethnographic studies, and archeological evidence indicate that the predominant indigenous nations with sovereign reserves today have occupied the Crown of the Continent region for thousands of years.
 The region includes three predominant language groups, although there are various dialects within each language group.
 Each of these groups occupies territory that transcends the international border, both historically and today.

 Some places have special significance for multiple nations, such as Writing-On-Stone Provincial Park along the Milk River in Alberta.
 Another such place is Chief Mountain, a sentinel of the prairie on the edge of Glacier National Park, the Blackfeet Nation, Waterton Lakes National Park, and the Blood Timber Reserve.
 Chief Mountain also plays an important role in the ethnography of the Salish-Pend d'Oreille and the Ktunaxa/Ksanka/Kootenai.

 If you encounter a vision quest site, a pictograph (painted on rock) or petroglyph (etched on rock), please don't touch or damage it.